 Who uses it The biggest envelope users are verticals like nonprofits, financial services, insurance, healthcare, and transaction promotions.
 Their audiences require lots of reassurance about data confidentiality and security and most personal information.

 Folded Self-Mailer (FSM)

-Who uses it: Postcards are suited for limited uses for most industries, with nonprofits as the biggest exception.
+Who uses it Postcards are suited for limited uses for most industries, with nonprofits as the biggest exception.
 Here, more than any other format, the mailer’s job is to focus the reader on something narrow: make an announcement, remind them about a date, tell them about a sale or grand opening, or thank them for a purchase.
-Because of these limits, and their lower printing and postage costs, they’re perfect for most small and local businesses.
+Because of these limits, and their cost-effectiveness, they’re perfect for most small and local businesses.